What to share: when and how

 - The CD or designated approver from each country and someone from regional team if this exists

-You may also want to copy CI communications or lead member communications in.
+You may also want to copy CI Secretariat communications or Lead Member communications in.

 CARE International’s full sign off process can be found in the Global Communications Handbook (page 14)